cdapio/tigon/tigon-docs/developer-guide/source/architecture.rst

 A Data Stream Management System is expected to handle a very large number of queries running on the same sets of input streams, which greatly increases the likelihood of significant overlap between the computations performed by different queries.
-In order to avoid performing redundant computations, Tigon utilizes a prefilter mechanism which extracts the shared predicates out of streaming queries and executes them only once per input tuple.
+In order to avoid performing redundant computations, TigonSQL utilizes a prefilter mechanism which extracts the shared predicates out of streaming queries and executes them only once per input tuple.
 In order to keep the prefilter very lightweight and to avoid pushing expensive predicates that may not be invoked by LFTAs, only cheap predicates are selected for the inclusion in the prefilter.
-Non-shared predicates are also considered since pushing them into prefilter allows the Tigon to avoid relatively expensive LFTA invocations.
+Non-shared predicates are also considered since pushing them into prefilter allows the TigonSQL to avoid relatively expensive LFTA invocations.

 The query translator selects the candidate predicates based on the query analysis and